cturek/home/docs/index.md

 ## About Me

 Hi!
 I'm Cedar.
 Currently, I'm a Masters of Applied Science student in the Electrical and Computer Engineering department at the University of British Columbia.
-Before that, I attended Harvey Mudd College, where I obtained a double major in Mathematics and Engineering.
+Before that, I attended Harvey Mudd College, where I got a double major in Mathematics and Engineering.
 I have a [resume](https://cturek.github.io/home/resume.html) and a [CV](https://cturek.github.io/home/cv.html).

 ## Work Experience

-I am working with Guy Lemieux and Frank Wood at UBC, researching novel techniques in hardware acceleration for machine learning.
+I am working with [Guy Lemieux](https://people.ece.ubc.ca/~lemieux/) and [Frank Wood](https://www.cs.ubc.ca/~fwood/) at UBC, researching novel techniques in analog hardware acceleration for machine learning.

-Previously, I did research with [Professor David Harris](http://pages.hmc.edu/harris/) as a [Clay-Wolkin fellow](https://www.hmc.edu/engineering/engineering-fellowships/clay-wolkin-fellowship/).
+Previously, I did research with [David Harris](http://pages.hmc.edu/harris/) as a [Clay-Wolkin fellow](https://www.hmc.edu/engineering/engineering-fellowships/clay-wolkin-fellowship/).
 We designed a [RISC-V pipelined processor](https://github.com/openhwgroup/cvw), and the team is putting the finishing touches on a textbook for teaching courses on the architecture.
 I coauthored a couple manuscripts on the division and square root module.

 I also [graded and tutored for various classes](https://cturek.github.io/home/classes.html) at HMC.